What is a Limited Liability Partnership?

 Personal Liability for Limited Companies and LLP

-The level of personal accountability that members of the firm have for any debts is 'restricted' by private limited companies.
-The personal liability of the owners of a private limited company is limited to the value of their investments or guarantees to the company.
+• The personal liability of members (owners) is restricted to the value of their investments or guarantees to the company.

 In terms of tax obligation, an LLP is similar to a hybrid of a regular partnership and a limited liability partnership.
 Each partner's financial liability is lessened, similar to that of a limited company.